MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Install image

 Before working with Windows Containers a base image needs to be installed.
-Base images are available with wither Windows Server Core or Nano Server as the underlying operating system.
+Base images are available with either Windows Server Core or Nano Server as the underlying operating system.
 For information on supported configurations, see [Windows Container System Requirements](../deployment/system_requirements.md).

 To install the Windows Server Core base image run the following: